CancerProfiling/DeepMusics/README.md

 The input data is a matrix including multiple samples with following features: omic1_gene1,---,omic1_geneN,omic2_gene1,---,omic2_geneN2,omic3_gene1,---,omic3_geneN3,omic4_gene1,---,omic4_geneN4

+Of course, the omics number is self-defined, the genes number is self-defined too.

 Train the model via the following:

     cd DeepMusics